 There are so many drawbacks that it’s hard to list them all.
 Perhaps the following thought is a good place to start.

 Fast and Furious isn’t a realistic interpretation of racing or car culture.
 The films’ physics are closer to Star Wars than Formula 1.
-Likewise, Need for Speed is a fantastic racing game, but it’s a game – pure and simple.
+Likewise, Need for Speed is a fantastic racing game, but it’s a game – pure and straightforward.
 This isn’t an accurate reflection of real-life driving, racing, or car care.

 - Destroyed tires – your tires were made to grip the road.
 It requires a significant amount of power to push them past that coefficient of friction.
 All this power and the resultant heat will completely destroy your tires in a matter of minutes.
 Not only are they dangerous, but they’re also illegal, and you’ll receive a ticket if the cops pull you over.